 Faulty Automotive Parts and How to Fix Them

 Automotive parts can be a complicated and costly investment, but they should last significantly longer than the average life span.
 If you’ve noticed that your car has been having more issues than usual, or if you have been noticing a persistent leak from one of your tires, then this article is for you.

 We will be going over how to diagnose and fix common automotive issues so that your car can continue to work efficiently.

 The Importance of Automotive Parts:

 The importance of automotive parts can not be understated.
-They are an important part in the car’s machinery and the vehicle’s performance is dependant on them.
+They are an important part of the car’s machinery and the vehicle’s performance is dependent on them.

 Diagnosing a Faulty Automotive Part:

 If you have been noticing any abnormal signs in your vehicle such as a misfire, loss of